 Our Dedication To The Craft!

 We take great pride in building beautiful works that last the ages.
 Earthen-made stone is eternal and we work very hard to take the steps necessary to complete our projects in a such a way that they may also be eternal.
-We now have works in the Rhode Island area that are over 25 years old, and implore you to have a look at them and see for yourself!
+We now have works in the Rhode Island area that are over 28 years old!
+We implore you to have a look at them and see for yourself!

 SEND US YOUR PHOTOS!

 Searching for something in particular?
-If you don't see it here, email us, and we can forward or post some for you!
+If you don't see it here, contact us and we can forward some photos or addresses of a similar project to see in person!